Skip to content

 • Delete detection: anti-join removal of missing rows

-🧩 2.7.1 Materialization & Schema Drift (Planner + Applier)
+🧩 2.7.1 Schema Evolution (MigrationPlan + Applier)

-• Drops are disabled by default (policy-gated)
+• Column drops are policy-gated and disabled by default

 Important design principle: